mon-gmx/mon-gmx.github.io/index.md

   >Ask: “How does this company invest in employee growth?”
   >If they offer vague answers about culture, assume you’ll be entering a factory, not a community.

 I find this format and the advice to be powerful, I had, however, to clean up some of the lines.
 Suggesting me to go to places like Glassdoor or Teamblind, would not only not work in my country, but we know Glassdoor has been "breached" by the corporative minds, and the anonymity and will to exhibit bad actors has been stripped away.
-Disregard, one important take away from this list is: Ask more people. **Be inquisitive beyond that 40 minutes conversation, ask for a little bit more, because you might end up being asked for far a lot more**.
+Disregard, one important take away from this list is: Ask more questions to different people. **Be inquisitive beyond that 40 minutes conversation, ask for a little bit more, because you might end up being asked for far a lot more**.

-I think a big differentiator between giving up the short stints and the long term commitments is cultural shifts, Any place I've been for longer than a couple years has been a place I really loved, either the team, the dynamic, the outcome, you name it, it has been great until culture changed, I dare to add an exception and it was related to the fact that in Mexico it was quite simple to neglect a worker's rights, thus, staying there was a ticking bomb (thinking about retirement).
-I think I have read plenty of renown CEOs saying that changing culture can be devastating for the workforce, I could not agree more, I think however the ongoing set of _Bozos_ running the show today didn't get the memo; had this not happened in my past job, I would probably still be living in California, sadly, one of the very first things that started back in 2021 was a demolition act followed by a chain of command with their mouth full of buzzwords and their brains full of Amazonian culture, quite an ominous situation.
+I think a big differentiator between giving up the short stints and the long term commitments is cultural shifts, Any place I've been for longer than a couple years has been a place I really loved, either the team, the dynamic, the outcome, you name it, it has been great until culture changed, I dare to add a couple exceptions and it was due to the fact that in Mexico it was quite simple to neglect a worker's rights, thus, staying there was a ticking bomb (thinking about retirement), disregard, my years around were fulfilling ones.
+I think I have read plenty of renown CEOs saying that changing culture can be devastating for the workforce, I could not agree more, I think however the ongoing set of _Bozos_ running the show today didn't get the memo; had this not happened in my past job, I would probably still be living in California, sadly, one of the very first things that started back in 2021 was a demolition act followed by a chain of command with their mouth full of buzzwords and their hearts full of Jassy (🤮) quite an ominous combo.

 ### Open Source (07/25)